 Also, you can choose whether to use an employee's work locale or residence locale as the default in timecards when the timecard line does not specify a job or when the specified job does not include a locale.
 When you click Options > Default Option for Locale Column, a separate window opens where you specify your choice.
-Your selection determines the default for the Locale Column in all time-entry windows, including the 5-5-1 Daily Payroll Entry window and the Sage Construction Anywhere plug-in, as well in as the 5-2-2 Payroll Records window.
+Your selection determines the default for the Locale Column in all time-entry windows, including the 5-5-1 Daily Payroll Entry window and the 5-2-2 Payroll Records window.